-Using default QMs is avoided, so that the results are independent from hypothetical default QMs, that may introduce a bias.
-The feature is available, though, for anyone wishing to test.
+The results presented here make use of the default all-16 matrix.
+Avoiding use of default QMs is possible by changing a parameter, so that the results are independent from any default QMs, that may introduce a bias (these alternate results are provided in JVET-P0110-nodefault.xlsx).

 For JVET-O0223 and current proposal techniques, bottom-right quadrant of size-64 QMs are optimized when not used for prediction, as explained in §2.1.
-Compared to the testbench provided in JVET-O0223, a bug in this feature has been fixed (the results of JVET-O0223 were too optimistic because it was erroneously optimizing the 3 bottom and right quadrants).
+Compared to the testbench provided in JVET-O0223, a bug in this feature has been fixed (the results in JVET-O0223 were too optimistic because it was erroneously optimizing the 3 bottom and right quadrants).

 Results